1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 -

-The encoding method that allows the inclusion of non-Latin characters, such as accented, Cyrillic, Chinese, etc., in domain names is called Punnycode.
-It transforms Unicode characters into a readable ASCII form for computer systems.
+) from Infomaniak.
+This encoding method allows the inclusion of non-Latin characters, such as accented, Cyrillic, Chinese, etc., in domain names and is called Punnycode.
+It converts Unicode characters into an ASCII form readable by computer systems.
+This means that a domain name containing non-ASCII characters is transformed into an ASCII string starting with xn--

 .

-And the Dot?
+And the dot?

-, where com
+where com

 is the TLD (top-level domain) and example